FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}

+*Prochlorococcus* remain challenging to culture at high densities, partially due to their dependence upon mutualistic heterotrophic bacteria to detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008;
+@morrisDependenceCyanobacteriumProchlorococcus2011].
+MED4, SS120 and MIT9313 have been successfully cultured in laboratories [@mooreComparativePhysiologySynechococcus1995; @mooreCulturingMarineCyanobacterium2007], and used to show that ecotypic classifications correspond to biochemical differences among strains [@bonisteelStrainSpecificDifferences2018].
 Three xenic cultures of *P.marinus* were obtained from Bigelow Labs, NCMA Maine, USA.
+MED4
-MED4 (CCMP1986) is from High-Light adapted (HLI) clade; SS120 (CCMP1375) is from Low-Light adapted (LLII/III) clade; and MIT9313 (CCMP2773) is from Low-Light adapted (LLIV) clade.
+(CCMP1986) is from High-Light adapted (HLI) clade; SS120 (CCMP1375) is from Low-Light adapted (LLII/III) clade; and MIT9313 (CCMP2773) is from Low-Light adapted (LLIV) clade.
 Cultures were maintained in incubators